lingyanzhou/JavaFX-Notes/chapter4-property-binding.md

 * An invalidation event fires only when a valid property become invalid.

+* Typical usage: eagerly evaluate a JavaFX binding.

 ### Change Events

 * All properties are subclass of `ObservableValue`.
 They will fire change events when their values are changed.

 * `ChangeListener.change()` callback receives three argument, the source `ObservableValue`, the old value and the new value.

 * `ChangeListener` can be attached to or detached from an `Observable` through `addListener(ChangeListener)` or `removeListener(ChangeListener)`.

+* Typical usage: eager evaluation, input validation.

 * Inside a listener, the property's value cannot be changed.
 The work arround is to call `Platform.runLater(runnable)`